Celtikill/static-site/README.md

 ## On the role of our new AI overlords :alien:

 I have been for some time opposed to the AI industry.
-It is driven by selfish motives, and largely aims to replace a workforce barely holding on to some semblence of quality life, while simultaneously stealing the original works of that same workforce to feed its hunger for power and control.
+It is driven by selfish motives, and largely aims to replace a workforce barely holding on to some semblance of quality life, while simultaneously stealing the original works of that same workforce to feed its hunger for power and control.

->And, I cannot deny the power and possiblity of (specifically) machine learning.
+>And, I cannot deny the power and possibility of (specifically) machine learning.
 It needs to be used responsibly, and it should never be the property of anyone in specific.

-In efforts to explore this domain,  and help my employer (a nonprofit)do more with less, I used this project as a testing ground for agentic AI.  much of it is "vibe coded".
+In efforts to explore this domain,  and help my employer (a nonprofit) do more with less, I used this project as a testing ground for agentic AI.
+Much of it is "vibe coded", using a strictly-controlled group of personas tailored to the needs of my project.
+All of it is thoroughly reviewed and tested (as you will see in your own reviews :thinking:)

-You will see in my commit history the sucesses and (many) failures of this system.
+You will see in my commit history the successes and (many) failures of this system.

 For those interested in these lessons, [email me](mailto:celtikill@celtikill.io).
 It's beyond the scope of this project to discuss these lessons, my plans for ML/AI, or how it (not the companies trying to sell it) could be of use or harm in your work.